 Any attempt to retaliate against an individual who files a religious accommodation request or otherwise utilizes this Policy is strictly prohibited.

 Nothing in this Policy exempts a Gettysburg College faculty member, administrator, or support staff member from fulfilling their job responsibilities.
-Violations of this policy will be reported to the Chief Diversity Officer and resolved with the assistance of the appropriate Vice President or the Provost.
+Violations of this policy will be reported to the Chief Diversity Officer and/ or the Director of Human Resources and resolved with the assistance of the appropriate Vice President or the Provost.

 The College wishes to draw attention to the following observances which are time sensitive in nature.
 Please review the Religious and Spiritual Life calendar for additional information.